Gone Girl (Page to Screen Series)

 Move over popcorn, butter has a new best friend!
 The historic Newtown Theatre is once again teaming up with Mamie Colette Bakery for a Croissant Happy Hour and French movie.

-This whimsical event begins at Mamie Colette’s with an after-hours croissant happy hour featuring “croissanterie boards” and drinks from 6:00 to 7:00 PM.
-During this hour, guests will enjoy a variety of freshly baked mini croissants, cheese, fresh fruit, and drinks.
+This whimsical event begins at 6 PM at Mamie Colette’s with an after-hours croissant happy hour featuring “croissanterie boards” and drinks.
+Guests will enjoy a variety of freshly baked mini croissants, cheese, fresh fruit, and drinks.

 Released in 2011, The Intouchables is a warmhearted French comedy-drama about the unlikely friendship between Philippe, a wealthy Parisian aristocrat who is quadriplegic, and Driss, a charismatic young man from the projects who becomes his caregiver.
 Through humor, honesty and mutual respect, the two men profoundly change each other’s lives.